Harshal4598/Optimizing-Mixed-Effect-Models-for-Improved-Performance-and-Interpretability/LOG.md

     - Neural Network used in LMMNN
     - Group Meeting
 - TODO
-    - [ ] Random intercepts with multiple groups
+    - [ ] Random intercepts with multiple groups untill it breaks for LMMNN and MixedLM
-    - [ ] Continue with Random slopes?
+    - [ ] Get random slopes running

 ## 2023-07-11 (6/4)